learn-javascript-courses/learn-javascript/README.md

 ## Status

-All courses are currently in preorder, which means we're running special deals that are only available in preorder.
+All courses are currently in preorder, which means we're running special half price deals that are **only available in preorder**.

 ## About Me